View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Related Work

 \subsubsection{Hierarchical Segmentation}

 Hierarchical segmentation, a specialized domain within image segmentation, partitions an image into regions that exhibit a hiearchical tree structure, (i.e., each segmentation can be recursively divided into smaller segmentations).
 In the pre-deep learning era, researchers utilized non-parametric approaches to generate contours and enable hierarchical segmentation~\cite{1544874,beucher1994watershed,najman1996geodesic,1640630,arbelaez2010contour}.
-Ultrametric distance and the watershed transform were employed to identify hierarchical clusters based on RGB values~\cite{najman1996geodesic,beucher1994watershed,1640630}.
-Building upon these foundations, subsequent advancements by Yarkony et al.~\cite{NIPS2015_3416a75f} and Xu et al.~\cite{xu2016hierarchical} improved the efficiency and flexibility of the ultrametric hierarchical segmentation method.
-More recently, rather than focusing on the hierarchical structure within the image, Zhao et al.~\cite{zhao2017open} and Li et al.~\cite{li2022deep} shifted their focus to segmentation within the context of a class hierarchy.
-The concept of class hierarchy has also been explored in the field of human parsing, where segmentation is performed according to the hierarchical structure of the human body~\cite{de2008hierarchical,wang2019learning,wang2020hierarchical,gong2019graphonomy}.
-Mo et al.~\cite{Mo_2019_CVPR} introduced PartNet, a large scale 3D mesh dataset annotated with hierarchical segmentation.
-Some researchers have focused on exploring this dataset's hierarchical structure and produce multi-granularity segmentation on point clouds, as demonstrated by Sun et al.~\cite{sun2022semantic} and Sun et al.~\cite{sun2022semisupervised}.
+Ultrametric distance and the watershed transform were employed to identify hierarchical clusters based on RGB values~\cite{najman1996geodesic,beucher1994watershed,1640630}, and subsequent advancements by Yarkony et al.~\cite{NIPS2015_3416a75f} and Xu et al.~\cite{xu2016hierarchical} improved the efficiency and flexibility of ultrametric hierarchical segmentation methods.
+More recently, Zhao et al.~\cite{zhao2017open} and Li et al.~\cite{li2022deep} shifted their focus from hierarchical segmentation \textit{within} an image toward estimating the hierarchy of segmentation \textit{classes}.
+This class hierarchy has also been of particular interest in the field of human parsing, where segmentation is performed according to the hierarchical structure of the human body~\cite{de2008hierarchical,wang2019learning,wang2020hierarchical,gong2019graphonomy}.
+In the 3D domain, Mo et al.~\cite{Mo_2019_CVPR} introduced PartNet, a large scale 3D mesh dataset annotated with hierarchical segmentation, and researchers have subsequently explored hierarchical structure in 3D shapes, including multi-granularity segmentation on point clouds~\cite{sun2022semantic, sun2022semisupervised, zhou2023partslipenhancinglowshot3d}.

 Most relevant to us, the recent Segment Anything Model~\cite{kirillov2023segment} emphasized \textit{multi-granular} segmentation in its open-vocabulary and zero-shot segmentation setting.
 Given its impressive performance, we use off-the-shelf SAM segmentations as supervision for our method.
 Furthermore, while concurrent works \cite{garfield2024, ying2023omniseg3d} also attempt to distill SAM masks into NeRF, our ultrametric feature field constitutes a fundamentally different approach to the problem.